uttam1216/VISOR/README.md

 If you use the source code in your research, please cite our paper.

 <b>Notes: </b> <br>
 1) This repository does not contain any data.
 We used TUH Seizure (TUSZ) dataset v2.0.0 for our research.
-To access this data, please directly contact the TUH Seizure (TUSZ) dataset author whose reference is: "Shah, V., et al.: The temple university hospital seizure detection corpus.
+To access this data, please directly contact the TUH Seizure (TUSZ) dataset author: "Shah, V., et al.: The temple university hospital seizure detection corpus.
 Front.
 Neuroinform.
 12, 83 (2018)" <br>
 2) Given the data, by following the below instructions, the codes provided can be run to exactly reach the results depicted in the submitted paper. <br>

+<b>Introduction: </b> The provided software detects focal epileptic seizure onsets in future timestamps of EEG for the patients whose earlier EEG timesteps have been used in training of the model.

 <b> Repository Usage: </b> <br>
 Installation: All Python packages can be installed by running the following command in your terminal- <br>